manderhalt/scilab-watch-help/README.md

 [INFO] Wait for file change...
 ```

-Change a `.xml` help file and the help will be rebuilt (or built if it has not been built before).
+Edit a `.xml` help file with your favorite text editor and the help will be rebuilt automatically (or built if it has not been built before).

 Open a `.html` help file in the web browser of your choice.
 The `.html` help files are in `../toolbox_skeleton/help/fr_FR/scilab_fr_FR_help` for the french language.